jbroadway/docs/docs/2023.1/studio/concepts/props-and-sets.md

 The first category of props are called **Show Tools**, which are aimed at helping directors and actors produce the show.
 These include things like the teleprompter, camera switcher, camera, light, preview monitor, slideshow, and actor mark.

-### Skies

-The **Skies** category is another special category, which contains a list of available skies.
-Outdoor sets can go from day to night just by changing the sky.

 ### Imported props

 Imported props are also found under the **Props** menu, under the **Imported** category.